 - A 3.0 minimum GPA or an explanation of academic achievement.

-- Evaluation of essays to assess skills in research, written communication, and ability to synthesize large amounts of information into a coherent, evidence-based argument.
-Citation and formatting should follow guidelines established by the Monkey Cage blog here: "Contributors’ Guide and Ethics Code".
+- Demonstration of skills in research, written communication, and ability to synthesize large amounts of information into a coherent, evidence-based argument.

-- Assessment of ability to succeed in an international academic competition based on a description of relevant experiences that might prepare you to successfully represent a non-U.S. country, research global policies, effectively communicate (written and verbal), work with people from a variety of backgrounds, and overall function as a professional in a global setting.
+- Ability to succeed in an international academic competition based on a description of relevant experiences that might prepare you to successfully represent a non-U.S. country, research global policies, effectively communicate (written and verbal), work with people from a variety of backgrounds, and overall function as a professional in a global setting.

 - Personal interest and commitment to solving complex global challenges from an interdisciplinary approach is strongly weighted.

-- The degree to which someone will benefit from this unique learning experience, as described in the application and in recommendation forms.
+- The degree to which you will benefit from this unique learning experience, as described in the application and in recommendation forms.

-- Enrollment in GSS 2635: UN Experience and attendance at all class sessions (no tolerance policy).
+- Enroll in GSS 2635: UN Experience and attendand ALL class sessions (attendance is mandatory)

-- Participation in ALL conference-related events while abroad (no tolerance policy).
+- Participate in all conference-related events while traveling